mat-ruszczycky/practice-react-todo/README.md

 - https://www.youtube.com/@d.zhiganov

 # Requirements
-Descriptions of what needs to be built, categorized as functional, non-functional, and constraints.
+Descriptions of what needs to be built; categorized as functional, non-functional, and constraints.

 ## Functional
-Behaviors and/or features of user actions, events or business needs that the application is expected to have.
+Behaviors and/or features of user actions, events or business needs that the application/system is expected to have.

 ### Required Behaviors/Features:
-- User(s) can read a list of TODO items.
+- User(s) can read TODO items as a list.
 - User(s) can create TODO items for the list.
 - User(s) can update TODO items on the list as complete.